Vismitha974/KodNest-Python/track/M01-understanding-python/T01-programming-languages-and-python/M01-T01-ST01-L-welcome-to-python-track/work/README.md

 Python is: Dynamic language

-In this track, I will learn:
+In this track, I will learn: how to apply my logic using python syntax.